Font: Digits

 Fonts can have multiple kinds of digits, including, as described above, proportional (variable width) and tabular (fixed width) as well as lining (uppercase height) and text (lowercase height) figures.
 They may also include separate shapes for superscript and subscript digits.
-Professional fonts may include even more complex settings for typesetting digits, such as digits intended to match the height of small caps.
-In addition, some fonts such as Adobe’s Acumin and Christian Schwartz’s Neue Haas Grotesk digitisation offer two heights of lining (uppercase height) figures: one slightly lower than cap height, intended to blend better into continuous text, and one at exactly the cap height to look better in combination with capitals for uses such as UK postcodes.
+Professional computer fonts may include even more complex settings for typesetting digits, such as digits intended to match the height of small caps.
+In addition, some fonts such as Adobe's Acumin and Christian Schwartz's Neue Haas Grotesk digitisation offer two heights of lining (uppercase height) figures: one slightly lower than cap height, intended to blend better into continuous text, and one at exactly the cap height to look better in combination with capitals for uses such as UK postcodes.
 With the OpenType format, it is possible to bundle all these into a single digital font file, but earlier font releases may have only one type per file.